coderamen666/srd-v3.5-md/spells/spells-t-z.md

 *Spell Completion:* First, the spell can be completed by speaking its final word as a standard action as if you were casting a regular spell at the subject.
 This allows spell resistance (if any) and a Will save to avoid the effect.
-If the creature's name is spoken as well, any spell resistance is ignored and the save DC increases by 2.
+If the creature’s name is spoken as well, any spell resistance is ignored and the save DC increases by 2.
 If the save or spell resistance is successful, the gem shatters.

-*Trigger Object:* The second method is far more insidious, for it tricks the subject into accepting a trigger object inscribed with the final spell word, automatically placing the creature's soul in the trap.
-To use this method, both the creature's name and the trigger word must be inscribed on the trigger object when the gem is enspelled.
+*Trigger Object:* The second method is far more insidious, for it tricks the subject into accepting a trigger object inscribed with the final spell word, automatically placing the creature’s soul in the trap.
+To use this method, both the creature’s name and the trigger word must be inscribed on the trigger object when the gem is enspelled.
 A *sympathy* spell can also be placed on the trigger object.
 As soon as the subject picks up or accepts the trigger object, its life force is automatically